 OneAgent Windows installer doesn't support the modify and repair operations.
 You can't reinstall OneAgent using the same installer version as the installed OneAgent.
 To reinstall OneAgent, uninstall it first or simply install a newer version.

 Click the Start installation button and select Windows.

 Download the installer.
 There are two options:

-Click the Download agent.exe button to download Windows installer (EXE file) for single-server installation.
+Click the Download agent.exe button to download the Windows installer (EXE file) for single-server installation.
 The OneAgent Windows EXE installer is preconfigured for your environment, but if you need to customize it, you can modify the installation parameters.

 Click the Download MSI package link to download the Windows installer for Group Policy deployments.
 You get a ZIP package that includes an MSI file and a batch file with the command line you can copy and paste when configuring Group Policy for Dynatrace installation.
-The default installation should work in most cases, but if you need to customize it, modify only the parameters described below.
-Then, you have to create a distribution point, assign a package (the OneAgent MSI installer with parameters) and publish your policy.
+The default installation should work in most cases, but if you need to customize it, you can modify the installation parameters.
+Then, you have to create a distribution point, assign a package (the OneAgent MSI package with parameters), and publish your policy.

 Restart all processes that you want to monitor.
 You’ll be prompted with a list of the processes that need to be restarted.
 Note that you can restart your processes at any time, even during your organization’s next planned maintenance period.
 Though until all processes have been restarted, you’ll only see a limited set of metrics, for example CPU or memory consumption.

 Dynatrace OneAgent is a set of specialized services that have been configured specifically for your monitoring environment.
 The role of these services is to monitor various aspects of your hosts, including hardware, operating system, and application processes.